weidengeist/Willowbot/README.md

 ## 1 Installation

-You need to have installed Python 3 to use Willowbot.
-Download the package and just unzip it to a location to your liking.
+You need to have installed an interpreter for the programming language [Python in at least version 3](https://www.python.org/downloads/) (the latest version is recommended) to use Willowbot.
+The recommended option for Windows users is the Windows installer (64 bit) as it will do most of the configuration for you without any difficulties to surmount.
+After having successfully installed Python, download the Willowbot package and unzip it to a location to your liking.

 ## 2 Initial setup

-Open a console (on Windows: start `cmd`, on Linux/Mac: press Ctrl+Alt+T (on most desktop environments) or search for `terminal` in your application menu).
+Open a console (on Windows: start `cmd`; on Linux/Mac: press Ctrl+Alt+T (on most desktop environments) or search for `terminal` in your application menu).
 Navigate to the directory where Willowbot is located by typing `cd`, followed by a blank space and the Willowbot location, e.g. `cd C:\Programs\Willowbot` on Windows or `cd /home/thatsme/Willowbot` on Linux/Mac.
-Now start the bot by typing `python main_cli.py`.
+Now start the bot by typing `python main_cli.py` and pressing the Enter button.
 If everything is installed correctly, you should now be presented Willowbot’s message that there is no configuration file for its connection.
 It will create a template configuration file in an appropriate directory, which Willowbot will tell you in this message.

-**Beware!** The procedure has only been tested on Linux.
+**Beware!** Aforementioned procedure has only been tested on Linux.
 If any information about the steps needed on Windows is incorrect and/or does not work, please let me know.

 Now edit the configuration file template.
-Only two values have to be changed: `botname` and `oauth`. `botname` equals your bot’s account name (which means that using the bot requires a dedicated Twitch account for it, but you may also use it with your broadcaster account); `oauth` is [an access token for Twitch](https://twitchapps.com/tmi/) you must have generated.
+Merely two values have to be changed: `botname` and `oauth`. `botname` equals your bot’s account name (which means that using the bot requires a dedicated Twitch account for it, but you may also use it with your broadcaster account); `oauth` is [an access token for Twitch](https://twitchapps.com/tmi/) you must have generated.

 After having edited the configuration file accordingly, start the bot again the way described above and it should now successfully connect to your bot’s own Twitch channel.
 In practice, you will want Willowbot to run on your broadcaster channel or – if you are a moderator – on some other channel where you have moderator privileges.
 In this case, you just pass that channel as the first argument when running Willowbot, meaning that you extend the line
 ```